dwinney/jpacPhoto/README.md

 target_link_libraries( myTarget JPACPHOTO)
 ```

-##  AMPLITUDES
+##  SINGLE MESON AMPLITUDES
-The main object of interest in the core library is the abstract [`amplitude`](./src/core/amplitude.hpp) and implementations defined by the user.
-Amplitudes implemented so may be found in [/amplitudes/](./amplitudes/) as well as a [template file](./amplitudes/template.hpp) with which to add new classes.
+The main object of interest in the core library is the abstract [`one_meson::amplitude`](./src/core/amplitude.hpp) and implementations defined by the user which defines the scattering amplitude for a 2-to-2 process.
+Amplitudes implemented so may be found in [/physics/](./physics/) as well as a [template file](./amplitudes/template.hpp) with which to add new classes.
 Models are implemented and calculated on a per-helicity-amplitude basis which allows one to compute an array of observables:

 | Observable                           |                                                 | Callable `amplitude` function                                                                                                  |
 |--------------------------------------|-------------------------------------------------|--------------------------------------------------------------------------------------------------------------------|